Louis-Ferdinand Céline: Legacy

 Céline is widely considered to be one of the major French novelists of the twentieth century.
 According to George Steiner: "[T]wo bodies of work lead into the idiom and sensibility of twentieth-century narrative: that of Céline and that of Proust."

-Although many writers have admired and have been influenced by Céline's fiction, McCarthy argues that he holds a unique place in modern writing due to his pessimistic vision of the human condition and idiosyncratic writing style.
-Writers of the absurd, such as Sartre and Camus, were influenced by Céline, but didn't share his extreme pessimism or politics.
+Although many writers have admired and been influenced by Céline's fiction, McCarthy argues that he holds a unique place in modern writing due to his pessimistic vision of the human condition and idiosyncratic writing style.
+Writers of the absurd, such as Sartre and Camus, were influenced by Céline but didn't share his extreme pessimism or politics.
 Alain Robbe-Grillet cites Céline as a major influence on the nouveau-roman and Günter Grass also shows a debt to Céline's writing style.
-Patrick Modiano admires Céline as a stylist, and produced a parody of his style in his debut novel La place de l'étoile.
+Patrick Modiano admires Céline as a stylist and produced a parody of his style in his debut novel La place de l'étoile.
 McCarthy and O'Connell include Henry Miller, William S. Burroughs, Kurt Vonnegut and others as American writers influenced by Céline.

 Céline remains a controversial figure in France.
 In 2011, the fiftieth anniversary of Céline's death, the writer had initially appeared on an official list of 500 people and events associated with French culture which were to be celebrated nationally that year.
 Following protests, Frédéric Mitterrand, then French Minister of Culture and Communication, announced that Céline would be removed from the list because of his antisemitic writings.

-In December 2017, the French government and Jewish leaders expressed concern over plans by publisher Gallimard to republish Céline's antisemitic books.
+In December 2017, the French government and Jewish leaders expressed concern over plans by the publisher Gallimard to republish Céline's antisemitic books.
 In January 2018 Gallimard announced that it was suspending publication.
 In March Gallimard clarified that it still intended to publish a critical edition of the books with scholarly introductions.